sdgluck/i18n-squish/README.md

 1. Install with NPM: `npm install i18n-squish`
 2. Require the package with an optional parameters object: `require('i18n-squish')(params)`.

+## Returns

+Requiring `i18n-squish` returns a function that accepts one parameter `locale`.
+This function will return the compiled JSON file for the specified `locale`.
+The function returned and used in the Express route can be overridden by passing one's own function to `fetch` in the options object.

 ## Options

 The parameters object accepts the following properties: